open-compass/MiroFlow/docs/mkdocs/docs/hle_text_only.md

 ## Dataset Overview

 !!! info "HLE Dataset (text only)"
-    The dataset is a text-only subset of HLE.
+    The experiments are conducted on the **500 text-only subset** of the HLE dataset, available from [WebThinker](https://github.com/RUC-NLPIR/WebThinker/blob/main/data/HLE/test.json).

 ---